 (d) Section 26b (D.C.
 Official Code § 6-227), is amended as follows:

-(1) Subsection (a) is amended by striking the phrase “project-based and”.
+(1) Subsection (a) is amended by striking the phrase “project-based and sponsor-based voucher assistance” and inserting the phrase “sponsor-based voucher assistance” in its place”.

 (2) A new subsection (b-1) is added to read as follows: